 Windows 10 introduced Windows Hello allowing users to sign in to their device using the PIN or biometric identification.
-It revolutionized the concept of system security, bringing it to a level that no system could be hacked remotely.
-However, Windows 10 also allows users to use the Password to log in.
+It revolutionized the concept of system security, bringing it to a level where no system could be hacked remotely.
+However, Windows 11/10 also allows users to use the Password to log in.
 So which offers better security?

 What is a Password?

 A Password is a secret code which is stored on a server and can be used to access your account from any location, at least when speaking of computer-related accounts.
 Now they say that since servers have their own Firewalls which are powerful enough, these passwords cannot be hacked.
 However, this is untrue.
 A cyber-criminal doesn’t need to specifically access the server to figure out the password.
 Keylogging, phishing, etc. are a few of the known techniques to hack a person’s password without interfering with the server itself.

 No matter how the password has been acquired, the intruder now has access to the user’s accounts from anywhere he/she chooses to access.
 One exception is if the user whose account was compromised was using a company-based login where the information is stored in an active directory.
 In such a case, the hacker would have to access the original user’s account through any other system which is on the same network, which is difficult, though still possible.

 Here’s where the concept of the PIN and biometric identification come to use.
 Windows Hello PIN and biometric identification are system specific.
 They are not stored on any server.
 While these logon types are not a substitute for a password, they are seemingly unhackable unless the cyber-criminal steals the device itself.

 A PIN is an easy secret login code to login to your device.
 It is usually a set of number (mostly 4-digits), though some companies might allow their employees to use PINs with letters and special characters.

 A PIN is tied to the device